 If a sufficient proportion of us commit to using the new service, the cost of installing the new infrastructure will be covered by Government CFP vouchers, £1,500 for each house and £3,500 for each small business (including the self-employed, sole traders and anyone operating a business from their home).

-We will have to commit to one of a range of full fibre broadband providers (which includes BT, Sky, TalkTalk, and others), including upgrade options from users' existing DSL providers.
-Costs in most cases will only be marginally more than people are paying for their landline and broadband.
+Each person pledging their voucher will have to commit to one of a range of full fibre broadband providers (which includes BT, Sky, TalkTalk, and others), including upgrade options from users' existing DSL providers.
+Costs in most cases will be about the same or only be marginally more than people are currently paying for their landline and broadband.

 Those who do not want the new service can retain their existing broadband but there is no guarantee they will be able to upgrade to the full fibre network later.

 Geography and the existing BT network means Upper Froyle will be a separate campaign which we hope will follow a successful deployment in Lower Froyle, and assuming there is sufficient interest.

 What is "Full Fibre", Fibre To The Premises (FTTP)?